Trade Show Booth Regulations

 - Lighting cannot be obnoxious or distracting from other exhibits or the general atmosphere of the event venue.

 6. Music Rights/Permissions

-You don't want to do anything to jeopardize the success of your upcoming trade show, and we don't want you to either!
-Be mindful of these 6 common regulations and you're sure to knock-em dead!
+You don't want to jeopardize the success of your upcoming trade show by not following the standard guidelines — and we don't want you to either!
+Be mindful of these 6 common regulations and you're sure to knock'em-dead!